Contributor Training: Advanced Add-On Techniques

 installs

-Although unusual, it is sometimes useful to interact with the user during the ddev get
+Although unusual, it is sometimes useful to interact with the user during the ddev add-on get

 process.
 For example, ddev-platformsh